Bangladesh protests against Myanmar troops at border where Rohingya shelter

 “We are sending them a protest note.
 We have already asked for a flag meeting,” said Rahman, the force’s additional director general in charge of operations, referring to a meeting of border guards of both countries.

-“They have removed heavy weapons, such as machineguns and mortars, from the area after our verbal protests.”
+“They have removed heavy weapons, such as machine guns and mortars, from the area after our verbal protests.”

-The Ministry of Foreign Affairs in Dhaka said Acting Foreign Secretary Khurshed Alam asked envoy Lwin Oo for Myanmar’s security forces to pull back from the border, warning “such military build up will create confusion within Bangladesh and escalate tensions on the border”.
+In Dhaka, the foreign ministry said Acting Foreign Secretary Khurshed Alam had asked Myanmar envoy Lwin Oo to ensure that security forces pulled back from the border, as a military build-up would create confusion in Bangladesh and escalate border tension.

-The action could also hamper the agreed repatriation of refugees, the ministry said in a statement, adding a diplomatic note was handed to the ambassador.
+The action could also hamper the agreed repatriation of refugees, the ministry said in a statement, adding that it handed a diplomatic note to the ambassador.

-Myanmar military spokesman Myat Min Oo said he could not confirm there was any troop activity and declined to comment further, citing a public holiday in Myanmar.

-A spokesman for the country’s Home Affairs Ministry, Myo Thu Soe, said he was unaware of the troop movements.

-Myanmar’s main government spokesman, Zaw Htay, declined to comment on Thursday’s activity.
+A Myanmar official, Myint Thu, on Friday confirmed the ambassador’s meeting and said the two countries were“coordinating” on patrolling the border and resolving the issue of those staying there.

+Asked about the troop movements, Myint Thu, the permanent secretary at the foreign ministry, said,“This happens due to security concerns.”

+He did not elaborate, and also declined to comment on whether Myanmar forces fired shots at the border on Thursday.

-On Wednesday, he told Reuters that “terrorists” with links to the Arakan Rohingya Salvation Army, which had attacked 30 Myanmar police posts and an army base in August, were sheltering in the border area.
+Myanmar government spokesman Zaw Htay has said“terrorists” with links to the Arakan Rohingya Salvation Army, which had attacked 30 police posts and an army base in August, were sheltering in the border area.

-Zaw Htay said he believed people were staying there to put political pressure on Myanmar’s government and “create a situation where Myanmar security forces and government officials will remove them”.
+Zaw Htay said he believed people were staying there to put political pressure on the government and“create a situation where Myanmar security forces and government officials will remove them”.

+There was no plan to collect information on the people in the border area, Win Kyaing, the permanent secretary at Myanmar’s immigration ministry, said on Friday, but added that the country had set up two reception centres for returnees.

+“They stay there illegally,” he said.“They are leaving for Bangladesh in an illegal way.”

-Additional reporting by Thu Thu Aung and Simon Lewis in YANGON; Editing by Clarence Fernandez and Janet Lawrence
+Additional reporting by Thu Thu Aung and Simon Lewis in YANGON; Editing by Janet Lawrence and Clarence Fernandez